dev-hd11/BookNEXT/README.md

 # BookNEXT App

-An app to manage a book store's or publish house's sales.
+An app to manage a book store's or publishing house's sales.
 Built with Next.js

 ## Features :